faroe228/ReactNew/README.md

 ReactNew
 ======

 Generates a React project skeleton.
-Inspired by `rails new`.
+Inspired by the ease of use of `rails new`.

 ### Features
 * Installs the following packages: